rjmajma/QuestionsforRaph/README.md

 #### AskRaph

-This is not an advice columb.
+This is not an advice column.
 But, I will answer your questions.
 I don't promise that the answers will be any good, but I'll try to make them a little funny. any all questions.

 #### Disclaimer